 Wenatchee River Salmon Festival promises “salmon-centric activities” including a salmon maze, live raptors & reptiles, a native American village, a tribal parade, live music, and family activities at Rocky Reach Dam Discovery Center, 6151 US 97 Alternate in Wenatchee.

-A ticket to Pints + Pumpkins includes a drink, a souvenir pint glass, a food buffet, live entertainment, glassblowing, and a “glass pumpkin patch” to browse at Schack Art Center, 2921 Hoyt Ave. in Everett for age 21+.
-Costumes welcome.
+A ticket to Pints + Pumpkins includes a drink, a souvenir pint glass, a buffet, live entertainment, glassblowing, a costume contest, and a “glass pumpkin patch” to browse at Schack Art Center, 2921 Hoyt Ave. in Everett for age 21+.
+Tickets on sale Aug.
+1, 2026.

-Gig Harbor Film Festival screens “15 feature films and 10 themed shorts blocks,” holds parties, and hosts Q&A sessions with filmmakers at Galaxy Theatres, 4649 Point Fosdick Drive in Gig Harbor.
+Gig Harbor Film Festival screens 14 feature films and 26 shorts (grouped in four blocks), holds parties, and hosts Q&A sessions with filmmakers at Galaxy Theatres, 4649 Point Fosdick Drive in Gig Harbor.

 The Great Prosser Balloon Rally includes balloon launches (6:45 a.m.), a harvest festival, a farmers market (Sat. morning), night glow (Sat. dusk), a breakfast (Sat. & Sun.), and downtown a street-painting festival (Sat. & Sun.).
 Events are subject to weather, and mostly at Prosser Airport, 111 Nunn Road in Prosser.
 Schedule.